pwilkebrown/community-parcels-python/README.md

 ## Resources

-This script leverages the [ArcRest] (https://github.com/Esri/ArcREST) python package to move information to and from hosted services

 Learn more abour the [Community Parcels] (http://solutions.arcgis.com/state-government/help/community-parcels/).

 Learn more about Esri's ArcGIS for [Local Government maps and apps] (http://solutions.arcgis.com/local-government/).